MolSSI-Education/python-package-best-practices/_episodes/05-function-style.md

 - "All functions and modules should be documented with docstrings."
 ---

-# Adding a function to our package
+# Editing function to our package
-We will now add a new function to our Python package.
+Let's look at one of the functions in our package.
 Open your `molecool/io/pdb.py` module in a text editor.
-Our new function will open and read coordinates and atom symbols from a pdb file.
+The function `open_pdb` reads coordinates and atom symbols from a pdb file.

 ~~~
 def open_pdb(f_loc):